tungpatrick/ellognea-ptung-mental-health/milestone2_writeup.md

 - Color : The categories of the treatment variable (No/Yes) are encoded in dark grey (Yes) and light grey (No)

-- Size: The height of the bars represent the number of responses
+- Size: The height of the bars represents the number of responses

 - Grouping: Every category of the variables on the X-axis (age, gender, benefits) has a cluster of columns